Introduction to Career Change Option And Best Career Test

 - If you don’t have much savings, the first plan for it: You can take a plunge only then when you’ve at least 1 year of living cost set aside.
 If you don’t have, plan to save first before you make any career change option.
 Plan for the entire year’s living cost plus some more and then think ahead.

 - Know about the market: You can’t take this baby step until you do No. 2.
 Now, you’ve already chosen 5 possible careers.
-Pick one and find out its market, its trends, what sort of jobs are available, whether your currents skills are matching with the desired ones or not etc. Then do the same with other 4.
-By doing this you will get a hang of the market and you can understand the reality of making a career change option.
+Pick one and find out its market, its trends, what sort of jobs are available, whether your currents skills are matching with the desired ones or not, etc. Then do the same with the other 4.
+By doing this, you will get the hang of the market, and you can understand the reality of making a career change option.

 - Tweak your resume: Just take 15 minutes out and update your resume.
 Discard excess words, add new skills and experiences.